Broad Chalke Services

 There were Public Meetings on 20th and 26th October 2012 and 19th April 2013 in the village hall regarding the establishment of a new community shop and post office as part of the Community Plan.

-The Community Hub website is www.chalkevalleystores.co.uk.
+The Chalke Valley Stores website is www.chalkevalleystores.co.uk.

 Planning Application Details.
 Planning permission for a change of use was granted on 15th January 2013.
+Search for S/2012/1653.

 Supporting Documentation including a full description of the proposal with sketches and funding methods (PDF file).